lcarlesso/angular2-product-listing/README.md

 # angular2-product-listing
-A frontend project to consume a real backend NodeJS and display a list of products
+A Angular2 project to consume a real backend build in NodeJS and display a list of products!

-Run the frontend project
+## Backend setup
-Consider running the backend project in order to run this with valid endpoints.
+Consider running the backend project in order to run this with valid endpoints and data.
 Check the NodeJS API project here: https://github.com/lcarlesso/node-js-sqlite

 ### How to Install